Razak Report

-The Razak Report is a Malayan educational proposal written in the 1956.
+The Razak Report was a Malayan educational proposal written in the 1956.
 Named after the then Education Minister, Tun Abdul Razak, its goal was to reform the education system in Malaya.
 The report was incorporated into the Section 3 of the Education Ordinance of 1957 and served the basis of the educational framework for independent Malaya and eventually Malaysia.
-Private schools were nationalized, education was expanded at all levels and was heavily subsidized, and indeed the growth in enrollment rate again accelerated.
+Private schools were nationalized, education was expanded at all levels and was heavily subsidized, and the growth in enrollment rate accelerated.